Contact details:

 Florida requires commercial vehicles over 10,000 lbs to carry at least $50,000 in liability for intrastate operations.
 Interstate carriers must meet the higher FMCSA minimums.
 Given Florida’s litigation environment and hurricane exposure, carriers should consider limits well above state and federal minimums.

 Trucking insurance is not just a regulatory checkbox; it is the financial backbone of your operation.
 The right coverage protects your equipment, your cargo, your livelihood, and your family’s future.
 Whether you are an owner-operator just getting your authority or a fleet manager optimizing coverage across dozens of trucks, getting the right insurance in place is one of the most important business decisions you will make.
-Don’t forget workers’ compensation coverage for your drivers and warehouse staff.

 Ready to get the coverage your trucking operation needs?
 Contact Insurance Underwriters today for a free consultation.
 Our commercial insurance specialists will build a custom trucking insurance package that meets FMCSA requirements and protects your bottom line.